Lucas Hay: Storylines

 In 2023, Lucas' behaviour begins to spiral out of control.
 He is constantly getting into fights and practicing underage alcohol consumption; he is struggling with his sexuality as we see Lucas begin to start catching feelings for Dillon Ray (Nathaniel Dass).
 James Nightingale (Gregory Finnegan) believes Ste is being too easy on Lucas – tough love would be appropriate for the behaviour he has been portraying – however Ste doesn’t agree.
 James later locks Lucas in a shed in the bare middle of a woodland area in a bid to scare him.
 James also then gets physical with Lucas in an argument and Ste later finds out about this on Christmas Day 2023.
 Ste and Leela both publicly announce James' recent patterns of behaviour in the pub and Leela threatens James: he then moves out of the family's home.
 In December 2023, conversion therapist headteacher Carter turns his attention to Lucas, and starts pro-longingly starts to manipulate Lucas and then turn him against his sexuality.

 In 2024, Lucas starts a friendship with Frankie.
 JJ is jealous of the male attention that Frankie has given to Lucas.
 Lucas later explains to Frankie that he self harms due to his hardships at home.
 She makes fun of his bible, which was given to him by Carter and he freaks out.
 He also still contracts strong feelings for Dillon, but is coerced by Carter into fighting his tendencies.
 He attacks Dillon at the pride festival where Carter is arrested for his crimes.

 Reception

 Stephen Patterson from Metro branded the character brave.
 He also added that Lucas should be "protected at all cost" and the relationship between Lucas and Dillon is "true love in all its glory".
 The moment of Lucas and Dillon kissing was "heartwarming" for fans.
 The gay-conversion therapy storyline was nominated for "Best Storyline" in the Radio Times soap awards 2024.

 For his role as Lucas, Curtis was shortlisted for "Best Young Performer" at the 2024 Inside Soap Awards, whilst Curtis and Dass were shortlisted for "Best Partnership" for their roles as Lucas and Dillon.
+Curtis was also longlisted for "Best Young Performer" at the 2026 Inside Soap Awards.